All Episodes

 He's welcome to his very strongly held belief that it is, but that's not going to impact how most of the rest of the country feels.

-So this story has to do with an anti-abortion group called Operation Rescue West, who were charged with a misdemeanor for what they call their truth truck.
+So, this story has to do with an anti-abortion group called Operation Rescue West, who were charged with a misdemeanor for what they call their truth truck.

-It was that in Bel Air, Kansas, there's an ordinance that prohibits cars with portable signs on them, essentially banning moving billboards.
+The issue wasn't that they had pictures of dead babies on it, it was that in Bel Air, Kansas, there's an ordinance that prohibits cars with portable signs on them, essentially banning moving billboards.

-The charges were dropped in March, most likely because it wasn't that big of a deal and the city realized that the group thrived off being persecuted, so maybe it wasn't even worth the trouble.
+The charges were dropped in March, most likely because it wasn't that big of a deal, and the city realized that the group thrived off being persecuted, so it maybe wasn't even worth the trouble.

-West was led by a man named Troy Newman, who's going to be the guest that comes on here later, and a large amount of his specific activism was against a reproductive care doctor in Kansas named George Tiller.
+And a large amount of his specific activism was against a reproductive care doctor in Kansas named George Tiller.

 In fact, the misdemeanor charge happened when he was driving his truck near the home of one of Tiller's nurses in a very clear attempt to harass and intimidate her.